Indigenous music of Canada: History

 Hand carved wooden flutes and whistles are less common than drums, but are also a part of First Nations traditional music.
 Chippewa men played flutes to serenade girlfriends and to soothe themselves and others during hard times.
 The Cree, Iroquois and Maliseet made and used whistles.
 Archaeologists have found evidence that both wooden whistles and flutes were used by the Beothuk, an extinct tribe who lived in Newfoundland until the early days of European settlement.
 The human voice is the primary instrument of all First Nations.
 As it is in most ancient music, singing is the heart of First Nations traditions.
 Every song had an original owner.
 Songs belonged to a society, clan, rite, ceremony, or individual.
 In some cultures, one could buy the right to sing a song owned by an individual.
 The original owner would then teach the buyer to sing the song.
 Many traditional songs are still sung by First Nations people who follow traditional ways.

 Many artists also now combine First Nations and Inuit music with mainstream popular music genres such as country, rock, hip hop or electronic dance music.
 The Polaris Music Prize went to Tanya Tagaq for Animism in 2014 and to Jeremy Dutcher for Wolastoqiyik Lintuwakonawa in 2018 and for Motewolonuwok in 2024.
 (The 2017 Polaris went to Lido Pimienta for La Papessa; Pimienta is of South American indigenous descent.
-The 2015 Polaris went to Buffy Sainte-Marie for Power in the Blood.
-Sainte-Marie claimed First Nations heritage at the time, though investigative reporting in 2023 would contest this claim.)
+The 2015 Polaris went to Buffy Sainte-Marie for Power in the Blood before being revoked in 2025.
+Sainte-Marie claimed First Nations heritage, though investigative reporting in 2023 contested this claim.)

 The compilation album Native North America, Vol. 1, released by Light in the Attic Records in 2014, collects many rare and out-of-print songs by First Nations and Inuit musicians from the era in which the rock and country and folk genres were beginning to emerge as influences on Indigenous music.